msatul1305/Linux/Python/readme.md

-- most commonly used built-in modules in Python?
+- most commonly used built-in modules in Python
   - os
   - math
   - sys